Please ensure Javascript is enabled for purposes of website accessibility

 A blend of agriculture and tourism comprises the town’s economic base.
 The community values both enterprises.

-The town core along Wisconsin 57 includes private residences scattered among a bakery, gift shop, restaurants, a grocery store, motels and antique vendors.
-The town’s centerpiece is Lakeside Park, site of Maifest and other special events.
+The town core along Wisconsin 57 includes private residences scattered among a bakery, gift shop, restaurants, a grocery store, and motels.
+The town’s centerpiece is Lakeside Park, site of Maifest, Cherry Fest, the Polar Bear Plunge and other special events.

 West from the town’s core, the landscape opens and silos, fields of grain and red-stained barns stand out.
 Up and down Lake Michigan, seasonal cottages and residences crowd the shore.
 Throughout the township, visitors can fish, bike, kayak, hike, picnic, paint landscapes and snap photographs.
 It is a place to appreciate nature and soak up solitude.